 The good news from a commercial point of view is that family law is seen as fairly recession-proof.
 “When the banking crisis happened, family lawyers became busier,” Teresa Davidson of Irwin Mitchell told TargetJobs in a recent interview.
 “Clients find a way to pay their family lawyer.”

 Vastly depends on what you’re doing.
-A blue chip firm with a lot of private family work will pay its lawyers accordingly: Farrer & Co, for example, pays newly qualified lawyers £64,000 a year.
+A blue-chip firm with a lot of private family work will pay its lawyers accordingly: Kingsley Napley, Irwin Mitchell and Withers, for example, offering salaries in the region of £65,000 for new starters.
 That’s more than even a very senior childcare lawyer working for a council children’s services department can expect -- although their motivations are very different.

 High profile family lawyers

 Philip Marshall QC, tweeting head of 1KBW chambers; Lucy Reed, blogging barrister; Fiona Shackleton, divorce lawyer to Prince Charles.